 Monoclonal antibodies like lecanemab are designed to target the disease itself by targeting beta-amyloid protein plaques that build up in the brain during Alzheimer’s.

 While it has been in the research phase for decades, this “anti-amyloid” approach is a disruptor when it comes to therapies on the market; all other available Alzheimer’s drugs are designed to treat the symptoms of Alzheimer’s, like brain fog, confusion and memory problems.

 Data from the drug’s Phase 3 clinical trials shows Leqembi (lecanemab) was successful in helping to clear these toxic plaques from the brain, improving cognition by a small amount.

-How is it different from Aduhelm, the last disease modifying drug to be approved by the FDA and will it also be given the green light?
+How is Leqembi different from Aduhelm, the last disease-modifying drug to be approved by the FDA?

 In principal, the drugs are similar and aim to dissolve or prevent beta-amyloid plaque from forming inside the brain.
 Lecanemab is targeting an earlier stage of the protein that contributes to the formation of these plaques.

 Leqembi is designed to clear amyloid plaque from the brain — an approach the drugmakers believe can actually stop or prevent the cognitive decline caused by Alzheimer’s disease.
 Scientists still don’t know definitively whether this amyloid protein plaque is the cause of Alzheimer’s, or just a symptom.